FLUX-SE/all_docs/en_US/spat_revolution_doc/Appendix_D_release_notes.md

 - Listener Yaw not correctly working if the listener is not at the centre (origin)
 - Multi-sources should keep alignment when elevation is done in polar
 - RTTrPM - Tracking scaling not work
-- Source presence factor + Listener 6DOF not work on all rooms and sources for sources connected to multiple rooms.
+- Source presence factor + Listener 6DOF don't work on all rooms and sources for sources connected to multiple rooms.
-- [UI] - HRTF display on the setup block only on the first selection
+- [UI] - HRTF name displayed on the setup block only on the first selection
 - OSC automation of Azimuth has an offset of -90
 - Refresh issue on Windows
 - Reset to default on source parameter may not propagate the setting correctly to the sub source in case of multi-channel source
-- Stra- nge “distance” behaviour with multichannel sources
+- Strange “distance” behaviour with multichannel sources
 - Setup Wizard - Crash on deleting a line then press Tab
-- Setup Wizard - Deleting source enter in an infinite loop
-- Create an HOA room with order above 1st with the setup wizard made SPAT Revolution crash Sometimes sources sound not at the right place after reloading a session
+- Sometimes sources sound not at the right place after reloading a session
 - SPAT Revolution does not exit correctly in some cases
 - Possible crash on exit
 - If a session is closed while the user is in a room, SPAT Revolution main window can turn black